 - e-Prescribing (10 points)**

-- Query of Prescription Drug Monitoring Program (PDMP) (optional - 5 point bonus)
+- Query of Prescription Drug Monitoring Program (PDMP) (this measure is optional - 5 point bonus if reported)

 - Objective: Provider to Patient Exchange